Codecademy/docs/content/php/concepts/arrays/terms/array-intersect/array-intersect.md

 ---
 Title: 'array_intersect()'
-Description: 'Returns the matching items when comparing two or more arrays.'
+Description: 'Returns the matching values of two or more arrays.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'